gmove-io/account.tech/README.md

 ## Overview

 This project implements a multisig-like system on the Sui blockchain.
-A multisig is a mechanism that requires multiple parties to agree on transactions before they can be executed.
-This adds an additional layer of security and is useful for managing shared funds.
+A multisig is a mechanism that requires multiple parties to agree on actions before they can be executed.
+This adds an additional layer of security and is useful for managing shared funds and packages.

 ## Goals

 This package aims to provide a versatile implementation of a multisig mechanism tailored for both teams and individuals on the Sui blockchain.
 The primary goal is to enable a broad spectrum of on-chain interactions, surpassing the limitations of existing solutions.
+It is also easily integrable with packages to create and execute custom proposals.
 This project will eventually include both an SDK and a CLI to streamline operations.
 For those interested in developing a frontend, please feel free to reach out via DM on Twitter: [BL0CKRUNNER](https://twitter.com/BL0CKRUNNER).

 ## Modules